-The need to devote sufficient time to planning and structuring your written work while at university is something that's drummed into you from the outset.
-However, when it comes to that all-encompassing dissertation, it's absolutely essential that you prepare well.
+Devoting sufficient time to planning and structuring your written work while at university is important, but when it comes to that all-encompassing dissertation, it's essential that you prepare well.

-From settling on a topic and coming up with a title, to the moment when you finally get to hand it in, the process is guaranteed to set you on an emotional rollercoaster of excitement, stress, self-doubt, panic and euphoria.
+From settling on a topic and coming up with a title, to the moment that you hand it in, the process is guaranteed to set you on an emotional rollercoaster of excitement, self-doubt, panic and euphoria.
 See our tips on managing stress.

-It's vital that the topic you choose is something that you find engaging and meaningful.
-'Your dissertation is an opportunity to showcase your thoughts and ideas, investigate an area in greater depth and consolidate previous knowledge,' says Michelle Schneider, learning adviser at the University of Leeds.
+'Your dissertation is an opportunity to showcase your thoughts and ideas, investigate an area in greater depth and consolidate previous knowledge,' adds Michelle Schneider, learning adviser at the University of Leeds.
 'Picking something you're genuinely interested in will keep you motivated.'

 - when and where you must submit your dissertation.